security best-practices compliance

 • Output filtering configured

-• Rate limiting active
+• Rate limits active

-• Agent uses least-privilege tools
+• Agent uses tools with least privilege

-• Data retention policies set
+• Data retention policies defined

-• Agent deployed in correct region
+• Agent deployed in the correct region

 • Audit logging enabled